 Where the extent of endometriosis found at laparoscopy means that further surgical procedures are required e.g. bowel resection, the women is no longer eligible for PRE-EMPT.
-This should be sensitively explained to the women, and recorded on the screening log.
-All communication surrounding the ineligibility will be noted in the woman's hospital records and trial database, and no further data will be collected for that woman.
-The consent forms and paper data collection forms will be stored securely in the Investigator Site File (ISF), separately from the eligible randomised patients.
-These forms will be available to various regulatory bodies for inspection upon request.
+This should be sensitively explained to the women, recorded on the screening log and the consent and baseline questionnaire destroyed.